nick-cothran/stse-assessment/README.md

 ```
 docker compose up --build
 ```
 To run with local model support, run with the ollama profiles as shown below.
 The `ollama` profile runs on the CPU, while the `ollama-nvidia` profile runs on the GPU for nvidia graphics cards.
-The latter is recommended if the hardware is available as CPU analysis is significantly slower than GPU.
+The latter is recommended if the necessary hardware is available, as CPU analysis is significantly slower than GPU.
 Running with local model support for the first time will take a few minutes, as the LLM model has to be installed.
+Read [the troubleshooting section](#troubleshooting-ollama-issues) for more information.

 ```
 # for CPU analysis